aptima-ai/aptima_framework/docs/ten_framework/ten_testing/for_developers_of_ten_framework.md

 ## Integration Tests

-Integration tests are black-box tests for the TEN framework.
+Integration tests are black-box tests for the APTIMA framework.
 The source directory for integration tests is `tests/ten_runtime/integration`.
 These tests are used to validate real-world execution scenarios.

 The file structure for integration tests is as follows: